Much like their namesake color, Powder Blue Isopods are a classic choice for all homes and projects.

 They’ll happily consume just about any supplementary fruit or vegetable cuttings.

-So, you can generally give them whatever comes out of the kitchen.
-Though it’s better to go with small bits at a time so nothing goes to waste and spoils.
+You can generally give them whatever comes out of the kitchen, though it’s better to go with small bits at a time so nothing goes to waste and spoils.

 Vegetables are also preferable over fruit, as fruit can attract unwanted pests.